LyndonArmitage/HTML5PokemonSaveReader/README.md

 Currently in the very early stages of development.
 Can currently open a .sav file and read out the Trainer name and Rival name.

+Other
+---

 This page is useful for The structure of Pokemon Red/Blue & Possibly Yellow save files: bulbapedia.bulbagarden.net/wiki/Save_data_structure_in_Generation_I

+Copyright:
+---
 Pokémon © 2002-2013 Pokémon. © 1995-2013 Nintendo/Creatures Inc./GAME FREAK inc. TM, ® and Pokémon character names are trademarks of Nintendo.